Program Director

 In addition to the minimum College of Graduate Studies admission requirements, applicants must complete the following undergraduate courses or their equivalent:

 Students should complete any undergraduate deficiency coursework before completion of the third semester of graduate work and must complete it prior to enrolling in related graduate-level courses.
-Also, applicants must submit names and contact information for two references.
+Also, applicants must submit the name, relationship, e-mail address and phone number of people who are familiar with their professional background.

 Regular admission requires a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale).
 Students with a 2.7-2.99 can be considered for provisional admission.